danhsiao/RecurringDepositSystem/README.md

 # Recurring Deposit System

 A proof-of-concept Fintech application demonstrating a distributed, event-driven architecture for processing recurring deposits.
-The core goal is to show how a naive monolithic CRON job can be decoupled into a scalable **Message Queue + Worker** pattern.
+The core goal is to make deposits into investment accounts at some recurring frequency and to be able to see deposits for particular recurring deposit.

 ---